darkpanda

 This land mass threshold has the following values for different values of the land mass parameter:

-What I call a narrow passage is this famous 2x2 square configuration where ocean and land squares form an X, that can be seen in the EARTH map:
+What I call a narrow passage is this famous 2x2 square configuration where ocean and land squares form an X:

-This land configuration is never present in random CIV games precisely because CIV removes them at this step, by replacing them as follows:
+Although there is some occurences of this configuration on the Earth map (MAP.PIC), this land configuration is never present in random CIV games precisely because CIV removes them at this step.

 The temperature adjustment phase does the following:

-The climate adjustment process war a real pleasure to decipher and understand: somehow it is mimicking the real-world water cycle, accumulating water from the ocean into clouds, which then downpour into rain and shrink as they fly across over earthland...
+The climate adjustment process war a real pleasure to decipher and understand: somehow it is mimicking the real-world water cycle, accumulating water from the ocean into clouds, which then pour down into rain while shrinking as they fly across land squares.
+Mountains play an especially strong role in shrinking clouds.

-The exact routine is as follows, processing each map ROW (latitude) twice, from West to East, then from East to West:
+The exact routine is as follows, processing each map ROW (latitude) twice, from West to East (left ot right), then from East to West (right to left):

 Next step, the erosion process will give the map touches of "real-world feeling" by basically roughing up everything that has been generated so far.